 Phone Socket Corrosion

-However, when you have a socket that has aged, it would have picked up some level of corrosion that could be impacting with the transmission of the line.
-Replacing 605/610 type sockets with RJ11 or more commonly used RJ45 type sockets is recommended to stay in line with the evolution of technology.
+However, when you have a socket that has aged, it would have picked up some level of corrosion over years of use, wear and tear, that could be impacting with the transmission of the line.

 The newer phone point sockets have a better resistance against corrosion and most of them are fitted with a protection piece that is fitted across the krone jumper points on the socket.